Open-Technology-Foundation/post_slug/README.md

 The `post_slug` functions perform multiple transformations on the input string to create a slug that is both human-readable and safe for use in URLs or filenames, and most importantly, that it is _consistent_ between each implementation.

+In order, the transformations are:

+  - Language specific character replacement kludges (see Kludges).
+  - Removal of _all_ HTML entities.
+  - Transliteration all characters to ASCII (or closest representation)
+  - Removal of _all_ quotes, apostrophes, and backticks.
+  - Optionally convert all to lowercase.
+  - Replacement of _all_ remaining non-alphanumeric characters with `sep_char`.
+  - Replacement of all multiple occurrences of `sep_char` with a single `sep_char`.
+  - Removal of leading and trailing `sep_char`.
+  - Optionally truncate string at `max_len`, backed up to last `sep_char`.

 This package contains `post_slug` function modules for Python, Bash, PHP, and Javascript:

 	post_slug.py